-From Table (8), we know that each of the six combustible gases is used as the dependent variable (Y) and the other five gases are used as independent variables (X1,...,X5) to form a set of multiple regression equations.
-Among the total of six sets of equations, the C2H4 group only has a significant effect on C2H6, and the other independent variables have no significant effect and need to be eliminated.
-In the other five groups (H2.C2H2.CH4.C2H6.CO), the independent variable C2H4 had no significant effect on the dependent variable and had to be eliminated.
-In addition, the change of each unit number of each independent variable in the CO group will affect the change of the dependent variable.
-For example, the parameter of C2H6 in the regression equation is -7.504.
-When it increases by one unit, the change of CO group decreases by 7.504.
-The increase or decrease of the coefficients of each variable in the other groups will be similar.
-From the above analysis, it is found that the relationship between C2H4 gas and H2 gas is very small, that is, C2H4 has no influence on the increase or decrease of the amount of H2 gas.

 6. DISCUSSION

 The size of the 𝐑𝟐 value must be consistent with rejecting the null hypothesis ( 𝐇𝟏: 𝐛𝟏 ≠ 𝟎) and its significance (p value) must be lower than 0.05 to have substantial explanatory power.
 As for 𝐑̅𝟐, it is the data that has been appropriately adjusted (𝐑̅𝟐 < 𝐑𝟐).
 The t-test and F-test statistics must be consistent with rejecting the null hypothesis (𝐇𝟏: 𝐛𝟏 ≠ 𝟎) and their significance (p-value) must be less than 0.05 to have moderate explanatory power.
 However, the F and t statistics for simple linear regression analysis are different in size but have the same p-value.
 The degrees of freedom are divided into three types: the degrees of freedom of the regression term (𝐝𝐟𝐫) is 1 for a group of independent variables, the degrees of freedom of the error term (𝐝𝐟𝐞) is n-p-1, and the degrees of freedom of the total variation term (𝐝𝐟𝐭) is n-1.
 When two independent variables are not independent of each other, they have collinearity, which will cause the regression model to have duplicate explanatory variables, resulting in incorrect explanatory power and prediction power, which is called the variation inflation factor (VIF).
 For example, the formula VIF 𝟏⁄𝟏 − 𝑹𝟐 .
 Determine whether the independent variables of the multivariate estimation regression model are independent.
 The smaller the VIF value, the better.
 If it is greater than 10, it means that the independent variables are linear and one of them should be eliminated.
 Self-made regression calculators have been shown to be useful for binary regression analysis.
 The SPSS system in the EXCEL application software is slightly different from the selfmade and online regression calculator in terms of usage, so the result reports are also different.
 If you are interested, you can go online to operate and compare.
 However, all calculations in this paper are done using the EXCEL software SPSS system.
 The difference between error and residual is the difference between the observed value relative to the population mean and the observed value relative to the sample mean, but in this paper the two are considered to be the same.
 Through multivariate regression analysis, we can understand the relationship between the contents of each combustible gas